stakenodes-unchained/node-deployment-accelerator/README.md

 <details>
 <summary>Method 1 - Primary Site (Region)</summary>
 <br> </br>
-For your **primary site**, use the `servicer-mesh.yml` deployment strategy to deploy two node instances.
+For your <b>primary site</b>, use the `servicer-mesh.yml` deployment strategy to deploy two node instances.
 You can deploy a validator node or a servicer node to service any region.
 However, it is strongly recommended to deploy a mesh node in front of your servicer node to minimize relay processing time.
 In this setup, the mesh node will handle all the relays, while the servicer nodes process them.
 <br></br>

 Change Directory to `pokt`